About Dawn Treloar

-Formerly a Nursing Sister specialising in neurosurgery and trauma intensive care, I have a BSc(Hons) in Nursing and thirteen years clinical nursing experience, which assists hugely in my clinical negligence legal practice.
+Formerly a Nursing Sister specialising in neurosurgery and trauma intensive care, Dawn has a BSc(Hons) in Nursing and thirteen years clinical nursing experience, which assists hugely in her medical negligence legal practice.

-My practice includes claims ranging from less severe injuries to maximum severity injuries, across all fields of care – including obstetrics, surgical, medical, GP, ophthalmology and cosmetic surgery.
-I have a particular interest in brain and spinal injury claims, and enjoy dealing with challenging, complex claims.
+Dawn’s practice includes claims ranging from less severe injuries to maximum severity injuries, across all fields of care – including obstetrics, surgical, medical, GP, ophthalmology and cosmetic surgery.
+Dawn has a particular interest in brain and spinal injury claims, and enjoy dealing with challenging, complex claims.

-I have a proven track record of achieving excellent results for my clients, and I am an accredited member of the Law Society Clinical Negligence Scheme.
+Dawn has a proven track record of achieving excellent results for her clients, and she is an accredited member of the Law Society Clinical Negligence Scheme.

 - A liability admitted obstetric case one working day before trial; the extent of causation was robustly disputed, hence the late settlement, but a very good outcome was achieved for my client.